Florida Epidemic Intelligence Service

 - Publish findings in peer-reviewed journals and present at professional meetings.

 - Respond to inquiries from the public, media, government officials, or other health professionals.

-The application process will be opened again in August, 2015.
-A previous application can be viewed: 2013 Fellows Application.
+The application process is currently open.
+The application process can be viewed here: 2016 Fellowship Application Process.
 Please check back periodically for updates.